pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

 Verify that `ft` made it to your GitHub repository for this course and is in your `Lab04` folder.
 No answers will be written here unless you would like to leave a note to the TAs

-## Part 2 - Sample Runs
+## Part 2 - User Guide & Sample Runs

 ### User Guide

-Fill in with your user guide here
+Fill in with your user guide here - make sure you are focusing on good *markdown* formatting

 ### Sample runs